peploleum/nexus-conf/README.md

 > Running nexus as a container on the same docker engine you want to create the private registry for is **wrong**.
 To try it out anyway: set the unsecure registries to the inner docker network IP.

-1. Get the nexus container inner docker network IP:
+1. Get the nexus container inner docker network IP

     docker inspect --format='{{range .NetworkSettings.Networks}}{{.IPAddress}}{{end}}' NEXUS_CONTAINER_ID

-2. Add NEXUS_IP:8094 and NEXUS_IP:8093 to unsecure registries following docker-engine documentation.
+2. Add NEXUS_IP:8094 and NEXUS_IP:8093 to unsecure registries following docker-engine documentation

 #### Pull a dockerhub image